ASCIA HAE Position Paper

 - My child has a rare blood disorder and can experience episodes of internal or external swelling – often without warning.
 Swelling can occur anywhere in the body.

-- My child has a ‘HAE Action Plan’ – this should be visible and followed at all times.
+- My child has a ‘HAE Management Plan’ – this should be visible and followed at all times.

 - Many people with HAE experience swelling in their throat that is life-threatening.
 If my child reports a thickness in his/her throat, has trouble breathing or has a hoarse voice – please contact 000 immediately.
 Please also contact one of the emergency family member numbers below.

 - Swelling often results from trauma, such as a bad fall or bump.
 I have notified their physical education teacher and I also ask for your assistance in monitoring any trauma-related swelling.

 - My child is aware of his/her condition and how it affects them – however, please don’t hesitate to contact me if he/she is not asking for help and you feel that medical attention is required.

 - My child may or may not wish to discuss his/her condition with their classmates, please talk with my child about their concerns.